Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

 share the bed because *he slept better* with her there, his bold whisper brushing against her ear – likely caused a flush to rise even before she was fully conscious.
 Turning carefully, she found him facing her, asleep, his expression peaceful.
 A wave of quiet, fierce tenderness washed over her.
-Driven by this unguarded affection, she reached out hesitantly, gently brushing a lock of blue hair from his temple, her fingers lingering for a precious, private moment.
+Driven by this unguarded affection, she reached out hesitantly, gently brushing a lock of pale teal hair from his temple, her fingers lingering for a precious, private moment.

 It was this feather-light touch that drew Isaiah from sleep.
 His eyes fluttered open, focusing instantly on Hestia's face, so close, her fingers still resting against his temple, her expression soft and unguarded.
 Their eyes met.
 Hestia